| Title: | Selecting Variables in Regression Models |

 for SO2 in the instant (5-min temporal instant).

-is a data frame with 19 variables (columns).
+pollution is a data frame with 19 variables (columns).

 response variable, registered values of SO2 at a specific temporal instant, in microg/m3N.
 This is the value that we want to predict.